lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Rows render the supplied `avatarUrl` (with initial fallback) to match the compete HUD and room roster visuals.
 - **Result**: Players see their actual profile avatars across the compete HUD and round leaderboards, keeping visual identity consistent with the lobby/room view.

-### Compete Round Results Map — Show All Player Guesses (2025-10-23)
+### Compete Round Results Map — Avatar Markers (2025-10-25)

 - **Component**: `src/components/layouts/ResultsLayout2.tsx`
+- **Shared UI**: `src/components/map/AvatarMarker.tsx`
 - **Behavior**:
-  - Reworked `createUserIcon()` to support avatar URLs or initial-based fallbacks with configurable sizing and highlight ring colors.
+  - Replaced bespoke `createUserIcon()` markers with the shared `<AvatarMarker>` component so round results reuse the same avatar rendering used elsewhere.
-  - Rendered the local player’s marker with a gold ring and each peer’s marker with blue accents; markers now show initials when no avatar image exists.
+  - Local player guesses render with a golden halo; peer guesses use blue accents.
+Both fall back to initials when no avatar image is available.
-  - Added `peerIconMap` memoization so each `PeerRoundRow` reuses a consistent icon, and assigned `zIndexOffset` values to ensure player markers appear above polylines.
+  - Markers accept popups and inherit z-index props, keeping guess-to-answer polylines visible while avatars remain on top.
-- **Result**: In compete mode, the Round Results map now displays every player’s guess using their avatar (or initial bubble), matching the peer list and clarifying relative positions.
+- **Result**: Round results now show each guess directly on the map with the player’s avatar bubble, matching the roster visuals and improving recognition at a glance.

+### Compete Leaderboards — Inline Avatars (2025-10-25)

+- **Component**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`
+- **Behavior**:
+  - Inline round leaderboard entries now render `Avatar` alongside each display name, falling back to initials when no image is present.
+  - Keeps the "(You)" label and hint penalty summary while ensuring avatars are visible for all players to match the Compete branding requirement.
+- **Result**: Every player row in compete round results shows their avatar next to their name, improving quick recognition across the leaderboard summary.

 ### Compete In-Round HUD — Avatar Synchronization (2025-10-23)